MahmadSharaf/Cheat-Sheets/Product Management/Nanodegree.md

 - Product Managers spend a lot of their time:
   - Identifying/defining problems
   - Creating a strategy
-  - Communicating
+  - Communicating All the time
-  - Coordinating development
+- Coordinating development and launch
   - Responding to fires
+	  - PMs need to be able to juggle multiple tasks and quickly switch focus when priorities change, (i.e. there is an outage).
 - Which in turn, allows them to strategically answer important questions:
   - What are we building?
   - Who are we building this for?